A BRIEF HISTORY OF INDIA

 The next great ruler in Indian history was king Harshavardhana (606-647).
 He created an empire to rival the Guptas.
 Harsha began as ruler of the kingdom of Thanesar, north of India.
 He then carved out an empire in Northern India.
-However in 630, when he attempted to conquer Southern India he was severely defeated by a king called Pulakesin (610-643).
+However in 630, when he attempted to conquer Southern India was severely defeated by a king called Pulakesin (610-643).
 (By this time the South of India was definitely equal to the North).

 Despite this setback Harsha remained a powerful ruler.
-During his reign his biography was written.
-It was called the Harschacharita.
-Nevertheless Harsha's kingdom really depended on his personality to hold it together.
-After his death it quickly broke up.
+During his reign, his biography was written.
+It was called the Harshacharita.
+Nevertheless, Harsha's kingdom really depended on his personality to hold it together.
+After his death, it quickly broke up.

 India once again became a land of several kingdoms, which were frequently at war with each other.
 The three most important dynasties were the Rajputs, the Pallavas, and the Chalukyas.
 However in the 9th century a new empire arose in Southern India - the Cholas.

 In the late 10th century the Chola king Rajaraja I began to expand his kingdom.
 He conquered his neighbors and took Sri Lanka and the Maldives.
 The next king, Rajenda I took more territory including the Ganges and the Andaman Islands.
-The Chola was a prosperous empire with many merchants organised into guilds to protect their interests.
+The Chola was a prosperous empire with many merchants organized into guilds to protect their interests.
 Trade with Southeast Asia thrived.
 So did trade with the Arabs.